Media Access & Application

 • Season credentials are reserved for approved media personnel who will attend at least 6 of the scheduled events on the season calendar.

-• Single Event credentials are reserved for approved media personnel who will attend less than half of the events throughout the season.
+• Single Event credentials are reserved for approved media personnel who will attend less than 6 events throughout the season.

-There are three levels of media access: Press, Photo and Video
+There are two levels of media access: Paddock & Trackside

-• Photo Pass: Issued to photographers; permits access to the paddock and the racetrack.
+• Trackside Access: Issued to photographers; permits access to the paddock and the racetrack.

-**Photographers and videographers are required to wear a series-issued video vest.**
+**Photographers and videographers are required to wear a series-issued media bib.**

-Obtaining season-long media access for the Pro Motocross Championship will involve two-step process.
+Obtaining season-long media access for the Pro Motocross Championship will involve a two-step process.
 First, all interested applicants must fill out and submit an application for review by MX Sports Pro Racing's Media Manager.
 Once submitted, each season application will be approved or denied based on thorough assessment of each proposed assignment.
-Upon approval, confirmed season media members must then complete a credential form and provide digital signatures for the MX Sports Pro Racing All-Event Release Waiver and Indemnity Agreement and the Communicable Disease Exposure and Infection Assumption of Risk, Hold Harmless, Release, Waiver of Liability and Indemnity Agreement.
+Upon approval, confirmed season media members must then complete a credential form and provide digital signatures for various forms, waivers, and agreements.

-Eligibility: Applications must be submitted at least 14 days prior to the first event needed.
+Eligibility: Applications must be submitted at least 14 days prior to the requested event.
 Any applications received after this period will not be acknowledged.

 Requests must include an assignment letter from an editor or publisher on behalf of the assigned reporter.
 Credentials will be issued to authorized personnel only for the purpose or providing timely coverage of the event.

-Freelance reporters, photographers and videographers must be on assignment from an accredited media outlet/publication.
+Freelance reporters, photographers, and videographers must be on assignment from an accredited media outlet/publication.
 The included assignment letter must declare this.
-Pure freelance assignments are not permitted.
+Un-assigned freelancers will not be permitted.

-Age Requirements: The minimum age for a Media Credential is 18.
+Age Requirements: The minimum age for a Media Credential is 18 years old.

 Series Access: A season credential is valid at any Pro Motocross Championship event.

 Proper Use: Credentials are specialty hard cards issued by MX Sports Pro Racing.
 Credentials must be worn at all times during events and only by the individual to whom it was issued.
-Presentation of a credential signifies to security that the bearer has signed the required releases and meets the qualifications for access into restricted areas.
-Unauthorized or improper use of a credential is prohibited.
+Presentation of a credential signifies to security and event personnel that the bearer has signed the required releases and meets the qualifications for access into restricted areas.
+Unauthorized or improper use of a credential is prohibited and could result in removal and revocation of all privileges.

 Replacement: If your credential is lost, stolen or damaged, contact MX Sports Pro Racing's Media Manager immediately.
 Depending on the circumstances, a fee may be assessed for replacement.